osquery/osquery/README.md

 Read the [launch blog post](https://code.facebook.com/posts/844436395567983/introducing-osquery/) for background on the project.

-If you're interested in learning more about osquery, visit the [wiki](https://github.com/facebook/osquery/wiki) and browse our RFC-labeled Github issues.
+If you're interested in learning more about osquery, visit the [users guide](http://osquery.readthedocs.org/) and browse our RFC-labeled Github issues.